zorael/kameloso/README.md

 [12:34:56] Configuration written to /home/user/.config/kameloso/kameloso.conf
 ```

-Not specified settings keep their values.
+Settings not touched will keep their values.

 ### Display settings